drewhsu86/Boxed-All-Bulk-Cart/README.md

 # App Design

-## MVP Features
+## Features
-Our main MVP features revolve around the following two goals: (1) creating a functional full-stack app that allows users to browse products in the store, which are served from the database, and (2) employing the features designed by the UX team in their project to enhance the user experience of the Boxed.com site.
+Our main app features revolve around the following two goals: (1) creating a functional full-stack app that allows users to browse products in the store, which are served from the database, and (2) employing the features designed by the UX team in their project to enhance the user experience of the Boxed.com site.

 #### App MVP

+Our MVP was to create the storefront in React, and build an Express server and MongoDB database that serve as the backend.
+The backend would provide an API for the frontend to read all or one of the products in the store.
+Additionally, the backend would provide a system to sign up as a user, authenticate sign ins and provide CRUD functions to allow a store admin to add, edit or delete products from the database.
+A bare-bones (unstyled) adminstrator login page would allow the admin to do these things from the browser.

 * React frontend deployed to Surge
 * Express backend deployed to Heroku, with MongoDB Atlas database connection
 * Ability to read products from database via API endpoint